tbp.monty.frameworks.models#

 evidence is larger than the most likely pose of this object - x percent of this poses evidence.

-# TODO: should we use a separate theshold for within and between objects?
+# TODO: should we use a separate threshold for within and between objects?
 If this value is larger, the model is usually more robust to noise and reaches a better performance but also requires a lot more steps to reach a terminal condition, especially if there are many similar object in the data set.

 - path_similarity_threshold: How similar do paths have to be to be